1) Chinese is impossibly difficult

 Add to all this the numerous characters which can have two or more different pronunciations according to their meaning, the hundreds of "four-characters proverbs" constantly used in writing, the high number of homophones guaranteed to confuse learners, the occasional use of traditional characters even in Mainland China etc etc... and you get the picture.
 Learning Chinese, while not impossible, is very tough.
-Just like learning Japanese or Arabic, it will take a Westerner years of work.
+Just like learning Japanese or Arabic, it will take you years of work.

 3) Learning the tones isn't necessary